 Ally is an online-only bank, which means you will have to manage your finances entirely online or with the mobile app.

-Features include mobile check deposits, direct deposit, an ATM locator, and your balance history.
+Features include mobile check deposits, direct deposits, an ATM locator, and your balance history.
 There’s also Zelle – the person-to-person money transfer service we’ve mentioned previously.

 Ally has excellent online and mobile banking solutions and excellent customer service with 24/7 phone and live chat.
 Its app averages a rating of 4.35 on five stars!